3 Best Water Bottles that Fit in Cup Holders

 Beyond its appearance, this bottle also features great insulation capabilities.
 It can easily keep your water cold for at least 24 hours, an amazing result compared to other bottles in the $20-$30 price range.

-The FreeSip bottles are not for use with hot liquids, making them not the most versatile option available.
+But no bottle is perfect.
+The problem I have with FreeSip bottles is that they are not for use with hot liquids, making them not the most versatile option available.
 Therefore, I use it only for my water and I stick to my regular stainless steel bottles for hot drinks.

 The Twist bottle is also heavier than the regular FreeSip by a few ounces, weighing in at 1 pound for the same 24 oz. capacity.
 While not a deal-breaker for me, it’s something to keep in mind if weight is a concern for you.